 Midlothian & East Lothian Drugs And Alcohol Partnership

-MELDAP was formed in November 2008 with high-level representation from East Lothian and Midlothian Councils, NHS Lothian, the voluntary sector and Lothian and Borders Police, now Police Scotland.
+MELDAP was formed in November 2008 with high-level representation from East Lothian and Midlothian Councils, NHS Lothian, the Third Sector and Lothian and Borders Police, now Police Scotland.

 Our primary aim is to coordinate the design, delivery and evaluation of drug and alcohol services across East Lothian and Midlothian.